emincanozcan/foobar.live/README.md

 * Live-streaming without any remote dependencies like YouTube or Twitch.
 FooBar.Live includes a Nginx RTMP server for video streaming.
 * Provides live updates by using socket connection.
 When new messages are sent to chat or viewer count is changed, viewers will know that instantly.
 Not depend on a third party service like Pusher, FooBar.Live contains a socket server and uses Redis pub/sub to communicate.
-* Supports tools that live streamers already use.
+* Supports tools that streamers already use.
 Thanks to RTMP support, OBS and a lot of streaming tools are supported.
 It is enough to just change URL and streaming key.

 ## Installation